 Cost evaluation – Evaluation of the prices proposed.

-There are many ways to score bids.
-One way is provided at the end of this section.

 6.4 Technical Evaluation

 The technical evaluation team measures the extent by which a bid will meet the agency’s needs and relies upon the evaluators’ expertise in assessing the strengths and weaknesses of each response.
 The technical evaluation is a critical part of the goal of determining which bid presents the best value to the State.